fora-heims/lab-01-guess-number/README.md

   * correct -- guess = randNum
   * too high -- guess > randNum
   * too low -- guess < randNum
-  * invald -- guess > 20 OR 'Not A Number'
+  * invalid -- guess > 20 OR 'Not A Number'
+* total wins and losses -- keep track of how many times user has won or lost in a session.

 ### PseudoCode for Event
 ```
 // What events am I listening for?
+//
 // on button click:
 //    decrement guess count (if counting down from 4)
 //    get user input value, CONVERT TO NUMBER